-From a theoretical point of view, the assumption that ERPT is linear and symmetric is not realistic.
+From theoretical point of view, the assumption that ERPT is linear and symmetric is not realistic.
 In fact, there are various circumstances that could generate asymmetry in the pass-through mechanisms.
 Despite its policy relevance, studies dealing with this issue are still relatively scarce.
 The sparse empirical evidence on this area of research has put forth the role of exchange rate movements in generating nonlinearities.
-On one hand, asymmetric behavior can arise from the direction of exchange rate changes i.e., in response to currency depreciations and appreciations (see e.g. Gil-Pareja (2000)).
-On the other hand, the extent of pass-through may also respond asymmetrically to the magnitude of exchange rate movements, since there is a differential effect of large versus small exchange rate changes (see e.g. Coughlin and Pollard (2004)).
-There are some theoretical (microeconomic) arguments behind the potential asymmetric relationship between the exchange rate and prices.
-Mainly, we mention three major explanations of a possible ERPT asymmetry:
+In one hand, asymmetric behavior can arise from the direction of exchange rate changes i.e., in response to currency depreciations and appreciations (see e.g. Gil-Pareja (2000)).
+In the other hand, the extent of pass-through may also respond asymmetrically to the magnitude of exchange rate movements, since there is differential effect of large versus small exchange rate changes (see e.g. Coughlin and Pollard (2004)).
+There is some theoretical (microeconomic) arguments behind the potential asymmetric relationship between the exchange rate and prices.
+Mainly, we mention the three major explanations of a possible ERPT asymmetry:

-- Market share objective: faced with a depreciation of the domestic currency, foreign firms can follow pricing-to-market (PTM) strategy by adjusting their markups to maintain market.
+- Market share objective: faced with a depreciation of the importing country's currency, foreign firms can follow pricing-to-market (PTM) strategy by adjusting their markups to maintain market.
 However, with an appreciation, they maintain their markups and allow the import price to fall in the currency of destination market.
-Consequently, the extent of ERPT would be different with respect to exchange rate changes direction.
-If foreign producers attempt to keep competitiveness and maintain market share, then an appreciation of the domestic currency might cause higher pass-through than a depreciation. - Capacity constraints: quantities may be rigid upwards in the short run.
-Faced with an appreciation of the importing country's currency, foreign exporters would gain in price competitiveness by passing this exchange rate change into their prices.
-But, if foreign firms have already reached full capacity, the ability of increasing sales in destination market is limited, and they may be tempted to increase their markup instead of lowering prices in the currency of the importing country.6 As argued by Knetter (1994), if exporting firms are subject to binding quantity constraints, then an appreciation of the currency of the importing country might cause lower pass-through than a depreciation.
+Consequently, the extent of ERPT would be different with respect to exchange rate change direction.
+If firms attempt to keep competitiveness and maintain market share, then an appreciation of the importing country's currency might cause higher pass-through than a depreciation. - Capacity constraints: quantities may be rigid upwards in the short run.
+Faced with a currency's importing country appreciation, exporters would gain in price competitiveness by passing this exchange rate change into their prices.
+But, if firms have already reached full capacity, the ability of increasing sales in destination market is limited, and they may be tempted to increase their mark-up instead of lowering prices in importer's currency7.
+As argued by Knetter (1994), if exporting firms are subject to binding quantity constraints, then an appreciation of the currency of the importing country might cause lower pass-through than a depreciation.

-It is important to note that arguments cited above have a clear implication for possible asymmetric mechanism in ERPT, but in the same time they give rise to opposite interpretations of asymmetry.
+It is important to note that these two first arguments have a clear implication for possible non-linearities in ERPT, but in the same time they give rise to opposite interpretations of asymmetry.
 According to market share explanation, pass-through will be higher when the importer's currency is appreciating than when it is depreciating.
 While, the quantity constraint hypothesis suggest the opposite result, and ERPT would be highest when exchange rate is depreciating.
 Empirically, previous studies provide no clear evidence on the direction of asymmetry.
 In some cases the pass-through associated with depreciations exceeded appreciations; however, in other cases, this result is rather the opposite.
 Gil-Pareja (2000) analyzed the differences in pass-through in a set of industries across a sample of European countries.
 He found that the direction of asymmetry varied across industries and countries.
 According to Coughlin and Pollard (2004), the contrasting direction of the asymmetry highlights the importance of analyzing pass-through at the industry level.
 If the direction of asymmetry varies across industries then aggregation may obscure asymmetry that is present at the industry level.